sundyCoder/DEye/README.md

 [Apache License 2.0](./LICENSE)

 ## 8. Citation
-Use this bibtex to cite this repository:
+Use this bibtex to cite the paper or this repository:

+	@article{li2022eid,
+	  title={EID-GAN: Generative Adversarial Nets for Extremely Imbalanced Data Augmentation}, author={Li, Wei and Chen, Jinlin and Cao, Jiannong and Ma, Chao and Wang, Jia and Cui, Xiaohui and Chen, Ping}, journal={IEEE Transactions on Industrial Informatics},
+	  year={2022},
+	  publisher={IEEE}
+	}

 	@misc{DEye,
 	  title={A Deep Learning-based Software for Manufacturing Defect Inspection},